An Epistemic and Aleatoric Decomposition of Arbitrariness to Constrain the Set of Good Models: Appendix

-Figure \ref{fig:library_diagram} shows how \libname constructs a pipeline for model analysis.
-Pipeline stages are shown in blue, and the output of each stage is shown in purple.
-Each analysis pipeline has three processing stages: subgroup metrics computation, group metrics composition, and metrics visualization and reporting.
-We will now describe each of them.
+As mentioned in Section~\ref{sec:prelims}, the \libname software library decouples the process of model profiling into several stages, namely \textit{subgroup metric computation}, \textit{disparity metric composition}, and \textit{metric visualization}.
+This separation provides data scientists with enhanced control and flexibility when utilizing the library, both during model development and for post-deployment monitoring.
+Figure~\ref{fig:library_diagram} illustrates how the library constructs a pipeline for model analysis.
+Inputs to a user interface are depicted in green, pipeline stages are represented in blue, and the output of each stage is shown in purple.
+We will now describe each of these stages.